On the quadratic Fock functor: Introduction

 \section{Introduction}

-The renormalized square of white noise (RSWN) was firstly introduced by Accardi-Lu--Volovich in \cite{AcLuVo}.
-Later, Sniady studied the connection between the RSWN and the free white noise (cf \cite{Sn}).
+The renormalized square of white noise (RSWN) was first introduced by Accardi-Lu--Volovich in \cite{AcLuVo}.
+Later, Sniady introduced the free RSWN white noise (cf \cite{Sn}).
 Subsequently, its relation with the L\'evy processes on real Lie algebras was established in \cite{AcFrSk}.

-Recently, in \cite{AcDh1}--\cite{AcDh2}, the authors obtained the Fock representation of the RSWN.
-They started defining the quadratic Fock space and the quadratic second quantization.
-After doing that, they characterized the operators on the one-particle Hilbert algebra whose quadratic second quantization is isometric (resp. unitary).
+Recently, in \cite{AcDh1}--\cite{AcDh2}, the authors constructed the quadratic Fock functor.
+In particular, they characterized the operators on the one-particle Hilbert algebra whose quadratic second quantization is isometric (resp. unitary).
 A sufficient condition for the contractivity of the quadratic second quantization was derived too.

 It is well known that the first order second quantization $\Gamma_1(p)$ of an operator $p$, defined on the usual Fock space, is an orthogonal projection if and only if $p$ is an orthogonal projection (cf \cite{Par}).
-Within this paper, it is shown that the set of orthogonal projections $p$, for which its quadratic second quantization $\Gamma_2(p)$ is an orthogonal projection, is quite reduced.
+In the present paper, it is shown that the set of orthogonal projections $p$, whose quadratic second quantization $\Gamma_2(p)$ is an orthogonal projection, is quite reduced.
 More precisely, we prove that $\Gamma_2(p)$ is an orthogonal projection if and only if $p$ is a multiplication operator by a characteristic function $\chi_I$, $I\subset\mathbb{R}^d$.

 This paper is organized as follows.
-In section \ref{section1}, we recall some main properties of the quadratic Fock space and the quadratic second quantization.
+In section \ref{section1}, we recall some basic properties of the quadratic Fock functor.
 The main result is proved in section \ref{section2}.